kidgray/quantum-lock-challenge/README.md

 To retrieve all posts by a user, send a GET request to /posts/:userId.
 Payload and response:

 ![Post Retrieval Endpoint Test](./Post%20Retrieval%20Endpoint%20Test.png "Post Retrieval Endpoint Test")

-## Retrieving all Posts

-To retrieve ALL posts, send a GET request to /posts.
-No payload is required.
-This is mostly just a testing endpoint, as retrieving all posts would become unwieldy in an app with millions of followers and posts.
-In any case, I've added some users and posts just to show off the functionality:
 # Q & A
 [(Back to top)](#table-of-contents)